 Teaching students how to build words can help them on letter sounds, spelling, blending, and reading.
-I use these building word cards throughout the entire year to help students word on reading simple words, but to also have them identify beginning, middle, and ending sounds.
+I use these building word cards throughout the entire year to help students word on reading simple words.
+This also helps them identify beginning, middle, and ending sounds.
 I love how these cards are differentiated, so I can meet the needs of all of my little learners.

 At the beginning of the year, we work on beginning sounds.
 I give students a card and have them look at the picture clue first.
 We then practice listening for the first sound in the word.
-After students say the sound, they then identify what the letter is, and hunt for that letter.
+After students say the sound, they identify what the letter is, hunt for that letter, and work on building words.
 For students that are ready to work on reading simple words, we’ll point to each sound and start to blend the word.

 When you are ready to teach short vowel sounds, you can whip out these middle sound cards.

-You can find this Building Words Bundle in my TPT store here.
+You can also find this Building Words Bundle in my TPT store.

 There are some Amazon affiliate links in this post to help you find some of the materials easier.